jeanbou/Interview_Coding_Problem/Flow_Trades__Hackerrank_9_Question_Screening_Test/README.md

 # Flow Traders Java Software Engineer Test 2.0

 Screening interview from [Flow Traders](https://www.flowtraders.com/) for Java Software Engineer Test 2.0 position.
 The online coding platform [Hacker Rank](https://www.hackerrank.com/).
-The test was proposed to pass on the 2nd of December 2018.
+The test was proposed to pass on the 12th of February 2018.
 9 Questions, duration 90 mins from the time you start.

+## Suggestions
+Before interview, the best is to check what was asked recently using [Glassdoors](https://www.glassdoor.com/index.htm)

-## Questions
+## My questions

 * Question No. 1 - Coding: Find the First Repeated Word in a Sentence - FindFirstRepeatedWordInSentence.java
 * Question No. 2 - Coding: